 Copywriting isn’t a well-known type of work outside of the marketing/advertising world, but within the industry, everyone knows how vital this skill is.
 (And the best copywriters can make millions – usually through a commission or percentage of sales, which is agreed to upfront).

+What do copywriters actually do, though?
+The highest-paid copywriters, known as “direct response copywriters” write words designed to get the reader to take a specific action.
+What type of action?
+It varies… Buy a product.
+Click a link in an email.
+Click on an advertisement.
+Sign up for a webinar.
 Those are all examples of actions many online businesses might want you to take, and so they pay a copywriter to write the words that will persuade more people to take that action.

 Note: Some copywriters also specialize in video scripts for companies that use video to sell.
 These are carefully written and take days/weeks to construct.
 Each word and line is carefully chosen, at least at the highest level of this skill.